Skip to content

 About whom?

-Patient account management information contains personal data about all individuals who have made a booking on Rosa and, where relevant, about patients for whom an appointment is made by the account holder. .
+Patient account management information contains personal data about all individuals who have made a booking on Rosa and, where relevant, about patients for whom an appointment is made by a user.

 Patient account management information is accessible to the individual creating the account, the health professional with whom they have booked an appointment, and/or Rosa.